ifrh/Ostfalia-Proforma-Praktomat/README.md

 For submitting more than one file you have the following options:

-1. create a list of embedded text files in the files section in submission.xml
+1. create a list of embedded text or/and binary files in the `files` section in `submission.xml`.
-2. external-submission: set http-file as file name list (comma separated without blanks) and use standard file upload
+2. external-submission: set `http-file` as file name list (comma separated without blanks) and use standard file upload
-3. external-submission: compress all student submission files to a zip archive (with or without package paths for Java) and set http-file to appropriate filename
+3. external-submission: compress all student submission files to a zip archive (with or without package paths for Java) and set `http-file` to appropriate filename.

 Sample for http-file for Java submission files list: